House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Get a Weighted Curtain

-There are many heavy-duty shower liners or curtains available for purchase at stores and online.
+Many heavy-duty shower liners or curtains are available at stores and online.
 For instance, heavy-duty vinyl liners are more resistant to air pressure and circulating air and steam.

 You can find shower liners and curtains of varying thicknesses, most of which are measured in gauges.
 For example, a three-gauge liner is thicker than an eight-gauge liner.
-Getting a thicker shower curtain that weighs more will be less susceptible to swirling air.
+A thicker shower curtain that weighs more is less susceptible to swirling air.

 2. Use Shower Curtain Clips

-A simple but effective way to stop your shower curtain from blowing in is to get shower curtain clips, which are clips you stick to your shower wall.
+A simple but effective way to stop your shower curtain from blowing in is to get shower curtain clips, which you attach to your shower’s wall.
 When you get in the shower, you put the shower curtain in the clips, and they secure it in place.

-Not only do these clips protect you from the curtain blowing in, but they also reduce how much unwanted splashing happens.
-Make sure you space these out along the vertical height of both the shower wall and where the bottom of the curtain is, or else the curtain will just bunch up.
+Not only do these clips protect you from the curtain blowing in, but they also reduce unwanted splashing.
+Make sure you space these out along the vertical height of both the shower wall and where the bottom of the curtain is, or the curtain will just bunch up.

 3. Wet the Shower Curtain

-The cheapest of all the methods on this list is to just wet the bottom portion of your shower curtain that’s against the bathtub wall.
-This is only for curtains, though, because the premise of the tip is that wetting the curtain makes it heavier and more resistant to blowing air.
+The cheapest of all the methods on this list is to wet the bottom portion of your shower curtain against the bathtub wall.
+This is only for curtains because the premise of the tip is that wetting the curtain makes it heavier and more resistant to blowing air.

-This is far from foolproof, though, because the middle of the shower curtain tends to scrunch up and allow air in, foiling your efforts.
+This is far from foolproof since the middle of the shower curtain tends to scrunch up and allow air in, foiling your efforts.
 This can be effective for short showers or if you don’t want to shell out for special clips or suction cups.

 4. Use Suction Cups